Editorial

 We’ll see and hear that tonight in Montreal when Canada hosts the US in the 4 Nations Face-Off hockey tournament.
 They’re going to have a ball in Montreal.

-With tensions between the two nations rising due to one of those governments (I’m too polite to say which one) inexplicably ready to tear up longstanding and well-working trade agreements and threatening to add to its tariff tirade by talking about making Canada a 51st state, the bluster blowing in form DC seems to be creating a high pressure system of patriotism in the air.
+With tensions between the two nations raised to rarified levels as one of their governments (I’m too polite to say which one) recklessly abandons longstanding and well-working trade agreements and boldly threatens to absorb the other nation as a 51st state, the bluster blowing in from DC seems to have resulted in a high pressure system of patriotism in the northern sky.

 It will be interesting to see if that transfers to the streets on this national Flag Day, which commemorates the first time the maple leaf was raised on Parliament Hill in 1965, replacing the Red Ensign, the de facto national flag Canada adopted in 1868.